tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 66 (DuFr).md

 End: mid-morning, Nov 24th 1748

 #### [[Eudomes' Mirror]]:
- - 24 Nov 1748: [[Eudomes' Mirror]] used to look at the Enchiridion of the [[Occulta Ludum]].
+- (DR:: 1748-11-24): [[Eudomes' Mirror]] used to look at the Enchiridion of the [[Occulta Ludum]]. (recharge:: mirror)
- - 2 Dec 1748: *Eudomes' Mirror will recharge again*

-#### Divine Inspiration
-- 28 Nov 1748: *[[Riswynn]]'s Divine Intervention will be available again to attempt.*

 ## Timeline

-- **23 Nov 1748**: Arrive at [[Stormcaller Tower]] mid-afternoon, spend time planning and scouting with spells.
-Enter the storm around [[Stormcaller Tower]], chasing a possessed [[Kenzo]].
-Dodge animated storm elementals protecting the approach.
-Reach [[Hralgar]]'s dreamscape, bring [[Hralgar]] back to himself with stories.
-Fight Hraglar's storm-crazed ghost duplicate.
-Free Hraglar from his chains, watch as he destroys the tower and the statue of his bust.
-Sit with [[Hralgar]] for the evening, talking.
+- (DR:: 1748-11-23): *(night)* Listen to Hralgar's stories into the night
-- **24 Nov 1748:** The party says goodbye to [[Hralgar]] and receives his wind blessing, allowing them to travel quickly as clouds to his ruined palace in the mountains.
+- (DR:: 1748-11-24): The party says goodbye to [[Hralgar]] and receives his wind blessing, allowing them to travel quickly as clouds to his ruined palace in the mountains.
 Scout, and find dark shadows boiling out of the basement, and a icy structure on the main floor.
 Parlay with an ice maiden, until she brags of freezing travelers on the passes and [[Wellby]] shoots.
 Defeat her ice maiden form, and then crush her heart of ice and crystal, destroying her.

 ## Narrative